TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Organize_Functions/README.txt

 %% Function to plot data in main window based on selecteions and datatypes of the GUI
 % This function is called when the user changes the main window data or
-% time plot to plot new data.
-This includes spikes and events
+% time plot to show new data.
+This includes spikes and event data.

 % Inputs:
 % 1. app: app object of GUI main window